Surf Rock Music Because It Rocks

 Emma Jade Gunn relives the thrills and chills of The Metalunas release.
 It was recorded, if you read the small print which (of course!)
 Lil Em always does, in Horrific Stereo.
 What we get as a result is mash to bash, stomp to romp, and beats to heat ya of the most horrific kind and that's a good thing!

-Monster Summer Hits Wild Surf CD ...by Emma Jade Gunn
+Monster Summer Hits: Wild Surf ...by Emma Jade Gunn

-Monster Summer Hits Wild Surf on CD is a find.
+Monster Summer Hits: Wild Surf is a find.
 Deliciously digitized remasters of some old surf songs by some hard to find artists and a free mini-poster to boot.
 This remaster is cooler than a North Shore breeze.
 The mini-poster is about 9 1/2 by 9 1/4 inches and is a copy of the fantastic art that graces the cover.

 Mullet Monster Mafia, The: Dogs of the Seas ...by Justin Hayes